 - Assess as a team.
 Put the traits to work by assessing together.
-It is fun because you get to be the critics.
+This is fun because you get to be the critics.
 Begin with something short and assess it together using the scoring guides.
 This works with newspaper articles, magazine articles, or any piece of writing.

 - Share how you write on the job.
 Do you write as part of your job?
 Almost every occupation writes something.
 Share how important writing is at your workplace.

 - Be a writer yourself and get help form your child.
 Let your child see how you enjoy writing.
-Talk about the kinds of writing you enjoy the most.
+Talk about the kind of writing you enjoy the most.
 Have your child help you begin the writing process.
 Ask: How should we begin?
 What should we say?
 Is this too long or wordy?
 Should we use this word here?
 Should we rewrite the ending?

 - Share your child’s writing (with his/her permission).
-This could mean helping your child publish a piece or simply sharing with a relative or friend.
+This could mean helping your child publish a piece or simply sharing it with a relative or friend.
 This broadens your child’s audience but also sends the message that you are proud!